← Back to ResourcesBreed Guides

 The short answer

-Two Cavalier-defining health conditions: mitral valve disease (MVD) — Cavaliers are the WORST-affected breed of any dog (~50% have murmurs by age 5, ~98% by age 10, ACVIM stage A–D management with $60–$200/month meds, $15K–$25K specialty repair surgery for severe); syringomyelia (SM) — Cavalier-specific neurological condition where skull is too small for brain (~70% affected, 5–15% symptomatic, $2.5K–$3.5K Calgary MRI, lifelong pain management).
-Also: episodic falling syndrome (Cavalier-specific, DNA testable), eye conditions (curly coat dry eye, PRA, cataracts), ear infections, dental disease.
-Pet insurance is essential — lifetime vet costs $25K–$50K+.
-Calgary insurance $40–$80/month for young healthy Cavalier — verify MVD coverage specifically and enrol BEFORE first murmur detection.
+Two health conditions define the Cavalier King Charles Spaniel.
+Mitral valve disease (MVD) is a degenerative leak of the heart's mitral valve.
+Cavaliers are the worst-affected breed of any dog.
+About 50% have murmurs by age 5, and about 98% by age 10.
+Treatment ranges across ACVIM stages A through D, with $60 to $200/month in medication and $15K to $25K specialty repair surgery for severe cases.
+Syringomyelia (SM) is a Cavalier-specific neurological condition where the skull is too small for the brain.
+About 70% are affected, with 5 to 15% symptomatic.
+A Calgary MRI runs $2.5K to $3.5K, and pain management is lifelong.
+Other Cavalier-specific conditions include episodic falling syndrome (DNA testable), eye conditions (curly coat dry eye, PRA, cataracts), ear infections, and dental disease.
+Pet insurance is essential.
+Lifetime vet costs run $25K to $50K+.
+Calgary insurance costs $40 to $80/month for a young healthy Cavalier.
+Verify MVD coverage specifically, and enrol before the first murmur is detected.

 Cavaliers are the worst-affected breed for mitral valve disease

-~50% of Cavaliers have heart murmurs by age 5; ~98% by age 10.
+About 50% of Cavaliers have heart murmurs by age 5.
+About 98% by age 10.
 This is the highest MVD prevalence of any dog breed.
-Annual cardiac echocardiogram from age 2 onwards.
-Calgary specialty cardiology: Western Veterinary Specialist Centre, VCA Canada West — $400–$700 per echo.
-Pet insurance enrolled BEFORE first murmur is critical — once detected, MVD becomes pre-existing and is excluded across every Canadian provider.
+Plan for an annual cardiac echocardiogram from age 2 onwards.
+Calgary specialty cardiology: Western Veterinary Specialist Centre or VCA Canada West. $400 to $700 per echo.
+Pet insurance enrolled before the first murmur is critical.
+Once a murmur is documented, MVD becomes pre-existing and is excluded across every Canadian provider.

 What is mitral valve disease in Cavaliers?

 The defining Cavalier health concern.
-Cavaliers are the WORST-AFFECTED breed of any dog for MVD.
-Approximately 50% of Cavaliers have heart murmurs by age 5, and ~98% by age 10.
-MVD is degeneration of the heart's mitral valve, causing it to leak and creating a heart murmur.
+Cavaliers are the worst-affected breed of any dog for MVD.
+About 50% of Cavaliers have heart murmurs by age 5, and about 98% by age 10.
+MVD is the degeneration of the heart's mitral valve.
+The valve starts to leak, and that leak creates the murmur.

-Symptoms develop gradually over years: heart murmur (detected at vet exam, often years before symptoms), exercise intolerance, coughing (especially after exercise or at night), rapid breathing, lethargy, fainting, distended abdomen.
+Symptoms develop gradually over years.
+A heart murmur is usually the first sign, detected at a vet exam years before any other symptom.
+Later symptoms include exercise intolerance, coughing (especially after exercise or at night), rapid breathing, lethargy, fainting, and a distended abdomen.

-Diagnosis: vet exam (heart murmur grading), chest X-ray, echocardiogram (gold standard for staging).
-Calgary specialty cardiology echo: $400–$700 at Western Veterinary Specialist Centre or VCA Canada West.
+Diagnosis: vet exam (heart murmur grading), chest X-ray, and echocardiogram (the gold standard for staging).
+Calgary specialty cardiology echo: $400 to $700 at Western Veterinary Specialist Centre or VCA Canada West.

 Treatment by ACVIM stage:

 Most Cavaliers with MVD live many years with proper management.
-Annual cardiac echo after first murmur detection is essential.
+Annual cardiac echo after the first murmur is essential.

 What is syringomyelia in Cavaliers?

 Syringomyelia (SM, also called Chiari-like malformation/syringomyelia or CM/SM) is a Cavalier-specific neurological condition.
-Affects approximately 70% of Cavaliers (most are asymptomatic; 5–15% develop clinical signs).
+It affects about 70% of Cavaliers.
+Most stay asymptomatic.
+About 5 to 15% develop clinical signs.

-The condition: Cavalier skulls are too small for the brain (Chiari-like malformation), causing cerebrospinal fluid flow obstruction.
-Fluid-filled cavities (syrinxes) develop in the spinal cord, causing pain and neurological symptoms.
+The cause: Cavalier skulls are too small for the brain (Chiari-like malformation).
+This obstructs cerebrospinal fluid flow.
+Fluid-filled cavities (syrinxes) then form in the spinal cord and cause pain and neurological symptoms.

-Symptoms typically appear age 6 months–3 years: scratching at neck/shoulders without contact (“phantom scratching”), yelping or vocalizing for no apparent reason, head tilt, weakness, sensitivity to touch around neck/head, difficulty going up stairs or jumping.
+Symptoms typically appear between 6 months and 3 years of age.
+They include scratching at the neck or shoulders without making contact (“phantom scratching”), yelping or vocalizing for no apparent reason, head tilt, weakness, sensitivity to touch around the neck and head, and difficulty going up stairs or jumping.

-Diagnosis: MRI of brain and spinal cord ($2,500–$3,500 in Calgary at specialty neurology).
-Treatment: pain management (gabapentin, NSAIDs), corticosteroids for severe cases, surgical decompression rare option ($8,000–$15,000+ at specialty referral, mixed outcomes).
-Lifelong condition — management-focused, not curable.
+Diagnosis: MRI of the brain and spinal cord ($2,500 to $3,500 in Calgary at specialty neurology).
+Treatment: pain management (gabapentin, NSAIDs), and corticosteroids for severe cases.
+Surgical decompression is a rare option ($8,000 to $15,000+ at specialty referral, with mixed outcomes).
+SM is a lifelong condition.
+Treatment manages it.
+Treatment does not cure it.

-Pet insurance enrolled BEFORE first symptom is critical.
-CKCSC breeding ethics require MRI testing of parents to reduce SM rates — most Cavalier breeders DO NOT do this testing.
+Pet insurance enrolled before the first symptom is critical.
+CKCSC breeding ethics require MRI testing of parents to reduce SM rates in offspring.
+Most Cavalier breeders do not do this testing.
 Verify with any breeder.
 Calgary specialty neurology: VCA Canada West, Western Veterinary Specialist Centre.

 How do I find an MVD-aware Cavalier breeder?